Tops Tips to Help You Have an Epic New Zealand Campervan Trip in Winter

-What to expect in Winter
+What to Expect in Winter in New Zealand

 New Zealand in winter means unpredictable weather.
 It will be raining, it will be sunny, it will be freezing one night and mild the next.
 But as long as you are prepared, the weather, whatever it decides to do, will barely be a bother!
 For typical weather, temperatures, events, prices and best activities to do in winter, take a look at our guides to the winter months in the below articles:

-For a comfortable night’s sleep, you’ll not only want to get yourself a campervan with a heater, you’ll need to be able to hook up to some electricity to use it all night long!
-Choose a campervan or motorhome with a 240v mains power hook up so that you can connect to power sites in holiday parks and campgrounds.Some campervan rental companies will have small electric heaters included or available to hire so you can heat up your campervan in no time.
-Alternatively, motorhomes often have their own in-built heating system in both the driver cabin and main cabin.Check out the different types of campervans to choose from in New Zealand here.
+For a comfortable night’s sleep, you’ll not only want to get yourself a campervan with a heater but you’ll also need to be able to hook up to some electricity to use it all night long!
+Choose a campervan or motorhome with a 240v mains power hook up so that you can connect to power sites in holiday parks and campgrounds – see our guide to Camping in New Zealand to learn the difference between the two.

-Yes, this might be a little more expensive than free campsites, freedom camping, basic Department of Conservation campsites or a tent site in a holiday park, but when you weight up those powered site costs with the huge saving you will have made by renting a vehicle in winter, you can definitely justify treating yourself!
+Yes, this might be a little more expensive than free campsites, freedom camping, basic Department of Conservation campsites or a tent site in a holiday park, but when you weigh up those powered site costs with the huge saving you will have made by renting a vehicle in winter, you can definitely justify treating yourself!

-Pack clothing for winter
+Pack Clothing for Winter

 As they say in New Zealand: there’s no such thing as bad weather, just bad clothing.
-So forget the shorts and thin cotton shirts!
-Pack for the rain, the cold, the mild and the sun, because it’s all going to happen in winter in New Zealand!Here is what to include in your packing list:
+So forget shorts and thin cotton shirts!
+Pack for the rain, the cold, the mild and the sun, because it’s all going to happen in winter in New Zealand!

 - Thermal layers – tops and bottoms